0BAB1/HOLY_CORE_COURSE/tutorial.md

 ### 5.1.b : Verification

-To verify this new deisng, we first need to update our tests cases by replacing :
+To verify this new desing, we first need to update our tests cases by replacing :

 ```python
 # test_control.py